nodejs/node/doc/api/tls.markdown

     OpenSSL and are defined in the constant [SSL_METHODS][].

   - `secureContext`: An optional TLS context object from `tls.createSecureContext( ... )`.
-Could it be used for caching client certificates, key, and CA certificates.
+It could be used for caching client certificates, key, and CA certificates.

   - `session`: A `Buffer` instance, containing TLS session.